 - C. Supplemental Findings for Approval of Coastal Development Permit.
 A Coastal Permit that allows a deviation from a policy or standard of the LCP to avoid a taking may be approved or conditionally approved only if the appropriate governing body, either the Planning Commission or Board of Supervisors, makes the following supplemental findings in addition to the findings required in Section 22.70.070 (Required Findings): - 1.
 Based on the information provided by the applicant, as well as any other relevant evidence, there is no potential development consistent with the LCP policies, standards and provisions that would avoid a taking of the applicant's property. - 2.
-The use proposed by the applicant is consistent with the applicable zoning.
+The use proposed by the applicant is consistent with the applicable zoning. - 3.
+The use and project design, siting, and size are the minimum necessary to avoid a taking.

-- 3. The use and project design, siting, and size are the minimum necessary to avoid a taking. - 4.
-The project is the least environmentally damaging alternative and is consistent with all provisions of the certified LCP other than the provisions for which the exception(s) is (are) necessary to avoid a taking. - 5.
+- 4. The project is the least environmentally damaging alternative and is consistent with all provisions of the certified LCP other than the provisions for which the exception(s) is (are) necessary to avoid a taking. - 5.
 The development will not result in a public nuisance.
 If it would be a public nuisance, the development shall be denied.

-22.70.190 - Land Divisions
+22.70.190 - Land Divisions Property Modifications

-This section shall provide standards for the issuance of coastal permits for land divisions.
-Land division is a type of development, defined to include subdivisions (through parcel map, tract map, grant deed), lot line adjustments, and certificates of compliance.
+This section shall provide standards for the issuance of coastal permits for development as a result of property modifications such as land divisions.
+Land division is a type of development, defined to include subdivisions (through parcel map, tract map, grant deed), resubdivisions, lot line adjustments, redivisions, mergers, and conditional certificates of compliance.

-A. Certificates of Compliance: A conditional certificate of compliance issued pursuant to Government Code section 66499.35 shall include a condition that requires any necessary Coastal Permit.
+A. Certificates of Compliance: A conditional certificate of compliance issued pursuant to Government Code section 66499.35 shall include a condition that requires any necessary - Coastal Permit

-B. Criteria for Land Divisions
+B. Criteria for Land Divisions of Land

-- 1) Land divisions shall be designed to minimize impacts on coastal resources. a land division shall not be approved if it creates a parcel that would not contain an identified building site that can be developed consistent with all policies of the certified LCP. - 2) Land divisions outside existing developed areas shall be permitted only in areas with adequate public services, and where they will not have a significant adverse effect, either individually or cumulatively, on coastal resources.
-In addition, land divisions outside village limit boundaries shall only be permitted where 50 percent of the usable parcels in the area have been developed and the created parcels would be no smaller than the average size of surrounding legal parcels, except that lease of a legal parcel at a level of agricultural use that will sustain the agricultural capacity of the site is not prohibited, and lot line adjustments that do not increase potential development intensity are allowed. - 3) Land divisions shall be designed to cluster development in order to minimize site disturbance, landform alteration, and fuel modification. - 4) Land divisions are development that is not designated as the principally permitted use in any zoning district.
+- 12) Land divisions Divisions of land shall be designed to minimize impacts on coastal resources.
+Except for environmental subdivisions pursuant to Section 66418.2 of the Subdivision Map Act, a land division of land shall not be approved if it creates a parcel that would not contain an identified building site that can be developed consistent with all policies of the certified LCP. - 2) Land divisions Divisions of land-outside existing developed areas shall be permitted only in areas with adequate public services, and where they will not have a significant adverse effect, either individually or cumulatively, on coastal resources.
+In addition, land divisions outside village limit boundaries shall only be permitted where 50 percent of the usable parcels in the area have been developed and the created parcels would be no smaller than the average size of surrounding legal parcels, except that lease of a legal parcel at a level of agricultural use that will sustain the agricultural capacity of the site is not prohibited, and lot line adjustments that do not increase potential development intensity are allowed. - 35) Land divisions shall be designed to cluster development in order to minimize site disturbance, landform alteration, and fuel modification. - 4) Land divisions are development that is not designated as the principally permitted use in any zoning district.